symfony/symfony-docs/doctrine/event_listeners_subscribers.rst

 .. tip::

     In Doctrine 2.4, a feature called Entity Listeners was introduced.
     It is a lifecycle listener class used for an entity.
-You can read about it in `the Doctrine Documentation`_.
+See :doc:`Entity Listeners </entity-listeners>

 Creating the Subscriber Class
 -----------------------------